While decriminalization has stalled, the Assembly Budget and Appropriations Committee hearing on the enabling legislation is tomorrow.

 “There’s a lot of moving parts to the bill.
 We need to stand up an industry that’s successful and stable, and that’s it fair and equitable, and creating more repairs than injuries,” Danielson said.

-Duff was not in favor of increased taxes for filling budget holes.
+Duff was not in favor of increased taxes to fill budget holes.

 “Most of the debt is going to pensions for police officers and prison guards, all coming from the drug war,” Duff said.